serverfarmer/sf-openvz/README.md

-This extension is now deprecated.
-OpenVZ support has been remoted from Server Farmer.
-You can still manage both OpenVZ host and individual containers, by connecting them to the farm, just like any other server.
+## Deprecated

+This repository contains old, deprecated extension to Server Farmer.

+OpenVZ support has been removed effectively around 2017.